-The DTA prints pocket size schedules for every bus route.
+The DTA prints pocket sized passenger hand schedules for every bus route.
 There are also PDF versions on the DTA’s website for viewing or downloading purposes.

-The front cover of each passenger schedule shows the route number, route name and key destinations along the route.
-Schedules are color-coded according to sections within the DTA service area.
+The front cover of each passenger hand schedule shows the route number, route name and key destinations along the route.
+Passenger hand schedules are color-coded according their respective routes.

 To Use A Schedule

 - Select the correct schedule.
-If you don't know which hand schedule to use, check the map on the schedule to locate your neighborhood and the route that travels where you want to go.
+If you don't know which passenger hand schedule to use, check the Route Map on the passenger hand schedule to locate your neighborhood and the DTA route that travels where you want to go.

-- Select the closest time point.
-Identify the closest time point to your starting point by locating it on the route map.
-This time point number corresponds to the time point number on the timetable column heading.
+- Select the closest time point..
+Identify the nearest Time Point to your current location by finding it on the Route Map.
+This Time Point Number corresponds to the Time Point Number listed in the Time Table’s column headings.

 - Routing number and destination route code.
-The first column on the schedule - "Routing Number" - indicates the routing the bus is traveling on.
-The last column on the right - "Destination Route Code"- indicates the route the bus will travel once it passes through downtown.
+The first column on the passenger hand schedule labeled "Routing Number" indicates which route the bus is currently traveling on.
+The last column on the right labeled "Destination Route Code," indicates which route the bus will travel once it passes through downtown.